skyshore2001/plc-access/README.md

 	php plc-access.php DB21.0:uint32=0x61000162 DB21.0:byte[4] -x

 NOTE: It depends to the byte order for uint16/uint32.
 This example only applies to the big-endian machine like Siemens S7 PLC.

-- TODO: some option to specify byte order.

 ## Programming read/write PLC